-We understand how important it is for you to take your ZYTIGA® medication just as your doctor prescribed.
-Janssen CarePath provides ongoing support to help you stay on track with your ZYTIGA® treatment.
+We understand how important it is for you to take ZYTIGA® as your doctor prescribed.
+That's why we've created some tools that may help you stay on track with your ZYTIGA® treatment:

-Sign Up or Log In to your personal Janssen CarePath Account so you can learn about support resources, get answers to questions about your insurance coverage, find affordability programs, identify cost support options, and sign up for treatment reminders.
+Sign up or log in to your personal Janssen CarePath Account at MyJanssenCarePath.com so you can learn about your insurance coverage for ZYTIGA®; if eligible, enroll in the Janssen CarePath Savings Program; and sign up for treatment support.

 Connecting with others in your community

 ZYTIGA® (abiraterone acetate) is a prescription medicine that is used along with prednisone.
-ZYTIGA® is used to treat men with castration-resistant prostate cancer (prostate cancer that is resistant to medical or surgical treatments that lower testosterone) that has spread to other parts of the body.
+ZYTIGA® is used to treat men with prostate cancer that has spread to other parts of the body.

-Before you take ZYTIGA®, tell your healthcare provider if you:
+Before taking ZYTIGA®, tell your healthcare provider about all of your medical conditions, including if you: